nspcast/htotw/content/posts/2013-12-05-episode-40-taking-on-bull-with-ari-mandel-part-2.md

 ---
-title: Episode 40 – Taking on Bull with Ari Mandel, part 2
+title: AN 40 – Taking on Bull with Ari Mandel, part 2
 author: Dustin
 type: post
 date: 2013-12-05T08:32:54+00:00